Anisotropies of ultrahigh-energy cosmic rays in a scenario with nearby sources: The nearby source scenario

 \section{The nearby source scenario}

-In this section we introduce the main characteristics relevant for the nearby source scenario of ref.~\cite{mo19} that will be considered in this work.
-When CRs of atomic number $Z$ emitted from a steady source at a distance $r_{\rm s}$ propagate through a homogeneous turbulent random extragalactic field of root mean square strength $B_{\rm rms}$ and coherence length $l_{\rm c}$, the distribution of arrival directions at the Earth (ignoring for the moment the deflections caused by the Galactic magnetic fields) is well described by a Fisher distribution of the form
+In this section we describe the main characteristics relevant for the nearby source scenario of ref.~\cite{mo19} that will be considered in this work.
+When CRs of atomic number $Z$ emitted from a steady source at a distance $r_{\rm s}$ propagate through a homogeneous turbulent random extragalactic field of root mean square strength $B_{\rm rms}$ and coherence length $l_{\rm c}$, the distribution of arrival directions at the Earth (ignoring energy losses and the deflections caused by the Galactic magnetic fields) is well described by a Fisher distribution of the form

 where $\theta$ is measured with respect to the source direction and the concentration parameter $\kappa$ is approximately given by the expression

 with $R_{\rm s}\equiv r_{\rm s}/l_D$ being the source distance in units of the diffusion length $l_D$ \cite{hmr16}.
 This last characterizes the distance after which the average deflections in the random field become of order 1~radian, and is hence energy dependent.
 An approximate expression for the diffusion length, in the case that we will consider of a Kolmogorov spectrum of turbulence, is \cite{hmr14}